Rokiis1/roadmap/database/3_level/3_database.md

 This is important because schema changes are rarely one-time events.
 During development, the database structure may evolve many times.
 A project might start with a `books` table, then later add an `authors` table, then later add a new column such as `published_year`.
 Alembic helps manage these changes in the correct order.

-Alembic does not replace SQLAlchemy.
 SQLAlchemy still defines the ORM models and database structure in Python code.
 Alembic uses those models as a reference and generates migration steps that can be applied to the actual database.

 This creates a clear separation of responsibilities.
 SQLAlchemy defines what the schema should look like in code and Alembic manages how the real database is updated over time to match that schema.